 *Note: The 30-hour practicum is a WGU program requirement.
 Your state may have additional requirements regarding the number of required hours or type of placement.
-The Teacher Licensure Home Page in the Student Handbook contains detailed information about the licenses your state offers that align with WGU programs and how to apply.
-You will work with the WGU Licensure office at email@example.com or call 866-889-0132, Option 3, regarding all certification and endorsement questions.
+The Teacher Licensure Home Page (opens new window) in the Student Handbook contains detailed information about the licenses your state offers that align with WGU programs and how to apply.
+You will work with the WGU Licensure office at firstname.lastname@example.org, regarding all certification and endorsement questions.

 The most important aspect of this program is that it provides an avenue for professionals currently engaged in a teaching career, whose content and pedagogy backgrounds are significant, to serve in our country’s elementary, middle, and high schools by teaching ELLs in grades K-12.
 This program is for licensed teachers with bachelor’s degrees who are interested in ELL or ESL instruction, district personnel and curricula leaders, and “emergency credentialed” ELL or ESL teachers who need the endorsement to be considered highly qualified.